 email.SendAsync(MailDeliveredCallback);

-The fluent interface is acheived by using a builder pattern.
+The fluent interface is achieved by using a builder pattern.
 The .From method is static and returns the underlying email object for the other methods to build upon.

 public class Email : IHideObjectMembers